EvaPanou/Applied-Bioinformatics-Thesis/[07] LIMMA_DE_analysis/DE_Analysis/B_Temporal_adjacent/FDR0.01/DOWN/README.md

 3. **Absence of large-scale decreases:** The scarcity of strong negative logFCs suggests that **SLE pathogenesis is dominated by sustained upregulation**, rather than suppression, of immune pathways.

 4. **Comparison with UP genes:** When compared to the FDR0.01/UP set, these results indicate that **transcriptional changes in SLE are unidirectional** — primarily upward activation with limited compensatory downregulation.

----

-## Suggested follow‑ups

-- Check **paired UP and DOWN** gene lists per comparison to visualize net transcriptional shifts.

-- Use **enrichment analysis** on the small downregulated subsets to see whether they cluster into suppressive or metabolic processes.

-- Include these in **temporal heatmaps** alongside UP genes to illustrate directional imbalance in SLE regulation.

----

-## Thesis discussion points

-- The near-absence of broad downregulation confirms that SLE’s transcriptomic state is **chronically activated** rather than oscillatory.

-- Healthy pregnancies maintain expression equilibrium across stages, emphasizing that pregnancy itself does **not** produce transcriptional instability.

-- These findings strengthen the conclusion that **SLE-specific immune activation is persistent and minimally counterbalanced** during gestation.